thibmeu/http-message-signatures-directory/draft-meunier-signature-agent-rep.md

 ---
-title: "Signature-Agent for Robot Exclusion Protocol"
+title: "Signature-Agent and Max-Crawl-rate for Robot Exclusion Protocol"
-abbrev: "Signature-Agent for Robot Exclusion Protocol"
+abbrev: "Signature-Agent and Max-Crawl-rate for Robot Exclusion Protocol"
 category: std

 docname: draft-meunier-signature-agent-rep-latest